dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-01-async-decoupling.md

               await deleteMessage(this.queueUrl, msg.ReceiptHandle);
             }
           } catch (error) {
             // 5.
-On Error: Do nothing (SQS Visibility Timeout handles retry) }
+On Error: rely on SQS Visibility Timeout + DLQ for retries,
+            // but make sure errors are logged/metrics are emitted so poison messages are visible.
+          }
         }
       } catch (error) {